Continuing Education Activity

 Etiology

-Helicobacter pylori are one of the most common chronic infections, with an estimated 50% of the world’s population having been infected or previously infected by the bacteria.
-H. pylori are present in up to 90% of patients with gastric MALT Lymphoma.
-Untreated H. pylori lead to chronic inflammation and proliferation of T-cells and B-cells in the gastric mucosa.
-Gastric mucosa does not typically have lymphoid tissue but can develop mucosal-associated lymphoid tissue in response to longstanding inflammation.
+H pylori infection of the stomach is one of the most common chronic infections, with an estimated 50% of the world’s population having been infected or previously infected by this bacteria.
+H pylori is detected in up to 90% of patients with gastric MALT lymphoma.
+Untreated H pylori infection leads to chronic inflammation and proliferation of T- and B cells in the gastric mucosa, which does not usually contain lymphoid tissue but can develop mucosal-associated lymphoid tissue in response to longstanding inflammation.
 This aberrant tissue can lead to malignant transformation, commonly known as gastric MALT lymphoma.
-In most cases, the lymphoid tissue resolves with the eradication of H. pylori.
-Cases refractory to H. pylori eradication are more likely to contain a genetic mutation; the highest prevalence seen with t(11;18) (q21;q21).[5][1][6]
+In most cases, the lymphoid tissue resolves by eradicating H pylori.[2][7]

 Epidemiology

-Gastric lymphoma is rare, but the incidence of the disease is increasing.
-It accounts for up to 40% of extranodal lymphomas but only 3% to 5% of gastric neoplasms.
-The risk of gastric lymphoma increases with advancing age.
-A significant increase in incidence occurs after 40, with a peak incidence in the sixth decade of life.
-Males are 2-3 times more likely to develop primary gastric lymphoma than females.[3][7][6]
+Primary gastric lymphoma is rare, but its incidence has been increasing over the last 2 decades.[4][11]
+This disease accounts for up to 40% of extranodal lymphomas but only about 5% of gastric neoplasms.
+The risk of gastric lymphoma increases with advancing age, with a significant rise after age 40 and a peak incidence in the sixth decade of life.
+Men are 2 to 3 times more likely to develop primary gastric lymphoma than women.[4][7][11]

 Pathophysiology

 Gastric lymphoma arises from the formation of aberrant lymphoid tissue in the stomach.
-In the vast majority of cases, antigen stimulation by H. pylori recruits B-cells and T-cells to the gastric mucosa giving way to chronic inflammation.
-Malignant transformation into a low-grade gastric MALT lymphoma happens in the minority of patients with chronic H. pylori gastritis.
-High-grade gastric MALT lymphomas commonly consist of monoclonal B-cells that progress independently of the presence of H. pylori.
-Diagnosing and treating low-grade gastric lymphomas is key to preventing progression to high-grade lymphomas that have higher rates of complications, lower rates of regression, lower disease-free survival, and lower overall survival.[1]
+In most cases, antigen stimulation by H pylori infection recruits B- and T cells to the gastric mucosa, leading to chronic inflammation.
+Malignant transformation into low-grade gastric MALT lymphoma occurs in a minority of patients with chronic H pylori–associated gastritis.
+High-grade gastric lymphomas, also called gastric DLBCL, commonly consist of monoclonal B cells that progress independently of the presence of H pylori.
+Diagnosing and treating low-grade gastric MALT lymphomas is key to preventing progression to high-grade lymphomas, which have higher rates of complications, lower rates of complete remission, lower disease-free survival, and lower overall survival.[2][13][14]

 Histopathology

-Gastric lymphomas can be classified histologically as marginal zone B-cell lymphomas of MALT type, diffuse large B-cell lymphomas, follicular lymphomas, mantle cell lymphomas, Burkitt’s lymphomas, T-cell lymphomas, and plasmacytomas.
-MALT lymphoma and large B-cell lymphomas make up nearly 90% of all gastric lymphomas.
-The histologic characteristics of MALT lymphoma include centrocyte-like cells, plasma cell infiltration, and destruction of gastric crypts defined as lymphoepithelial lesions.
-These centrocyte-like cells will express CD19, CD20, and CD79a but do not express CD5, CD10, CD23, and cyclin D1.[6]
+Gastric lymphomas can be classified histologically as marginal zone B-cell lymphomas of MALT-type, DLBCLs, follicular lymphomas, mantle cell lymphomas, Burkitt lymphomas, T-cell lymphomas, and plasmacytomas.
+MALT lymphoma and DLBCL make up nearly 90% of all gastric lymphomas.
+The histological characteristics of MALT lymphoma include centrocyte-like cells, plasma cell infiltration, and destruction of gastric crypts, which are defined as lymphoepithelial lesions.
+These centrocyte-like cells express CD19, CD20, and CD79a but do not express CD5, CD10, CD23, and cyclin D1.[7]
+In about 2% to 8% of gastric MALT lymphoma cases, transformation to DLBCL has been reported.[16][17]

 History and Physical

 Presenting symptoms for gastric lymphoma vary widely.
-Commonly patients present with abdominal pain, early satiety, nausea, vomiting, and indigestion.
-Patients can present with B symptoms (fever, night sweats, and weight loss), but these symptoms are less common.
-Patients can present with GI bleeding that can range from occult bleeding leading to iron deficiency anemia or acute blood loss presenting as hematemesis, hematochezia, or melena.
+Commonly, patients present with abdominal pain, early satiety, nausea, vomiting, and indigestion.
+Patients can present with B symptoms such as fever, night sweats, and weight loss, but these symptoms are less common.
+Additionally, patients may present with gastrointestinal bleeding, ranging from occult bleeding leading to iron deficiency anemia to acute blood loss presenting as hematemesis, hematochezia, or melena.
 Obstruction and perforation are rare presentations of gastric lymphoma.
-The physical exam is often benign but can include epigastric tenderness, a palpable mass, and lymphadenopathy.[3][8][7][9]
+Findings from the physical examination are often nonspecific but may include epigastric tenderness, a palpable epigastric mass, and lymphadenopathy.[4][11][20][21]

 Evaluation

-PET-CT scans have been used to localize regions for biopsy in certain scenarios but are not required for diagnosis.
-Bone marrow biopsies are not required in primary gastric non-Hodgkin lymphomas.
-Complete blood counts with flow cytometry, renal function, liver function, protein electrophoresis, serum lactate dehydrogenase, Beta-2 microglobulin, hepatitis serologies, and HIV serology are the necessary labs in the initial workup of a patient diagnosed with gastric lymphoma.[1][10][11]
+PET scans have been used to localize regions for biopsy in certain scenarios but are not required for diagnosis.
+Bone marrow biopsies are not routinely required in primary gastric non-Hodgkin lymphomas.
+Initial workup for gastric lymphoma typically includes a complete blood count with flow cytometry, assessment of renal and liver function, protein electrophoresis, serum lactate dehydrogenase, beta-2 microglobulin levels, viral hepatitis serologies, and HIV serology.[2][25][26]

 Treatment / Management

-Once a gastric MALT lymphoma diagnosis is made, the patient should be treated with H. pylori eradication therapy according to current guidelines, the patient’s prior antibiotic exposure, and local antibiograms.
-Non-invasive testing for H. pylori should be performed to confirm eradication with either a urea breath test or stool antigen test 6 weeks after therapy is complete.
-It is important to understand that even if a patient is confirmed H. pylori-negative with two different forms of testing before eradication therapy, they should still be treated with two weeks of antibiotics and proton pump inhibitors according to H. pylori treatment guidelines.
-Prior personal exposure to macrolide therapy imparts resistance to H. pylori, thus leading to reduced eradication rates with an antibiotic regimen containing a macrolide.
-Gastric MALT lymphomas have been shown to respond to H. pylori eradication therapy regardless of bacterial presence at the time of lymphoma diagnosis in >75% of cases.
+Once a gastric MALT lymphoma diagnosis is made, the patient should be treated with H pylori eradication therapy according to current guidelines, considering prior antibiotic exposure, allergies, and local antibiotic resistance patterns.
+Noninvasive testing should be performed to confirm eradication of H pylori using either a urea breath test or stool antigen test 6 weeks after the completion of the therapy.
+Notably, even if patients are confirmed H pylori–negative with 2 different forms of testing before eradication therapy, they should still undergo a 2-week course of antibiotics and proton pump inhibitors per H pylori treatment guidelines.
+Prior exposure to macrolide therapy imparts resistance to H pylori, potentially reducing eradication rates if reused.[28][29]
+Gastric MALT lymphomas have been shown to respond to H pylori eradication therapy in more than 75% of cases, regardless of bacterial presence at the time of lymphoma diagnosis.
+One possible theory is that infection with other unidentified bacteria may cause MALT pathology.[30]

-In patients with low-grade gastric MALT lymphomas (Laguna Stage I-IIE), an upper endoscopy should be performed 3 to 6 months after H. pylori eradication.
-During this endoscopy, the gastric mapping should be performed with a histologic evaluation of each specimen using Sydney protocol.
-Complete remission or complete histological response is determined if there is the total resolution of diffuse lymphoid infiltrates and lymphoepithelial lesions of the biopsy specimens on two consecutive endoscopies.
-Of note, evidence of histologic remission may take 1 to 14 months post-H. pylori eradication to become apparent.
-If an experienced pathologist determines complete remission, complete histologic response, or probable minimal residual disease, the patient should undergo upper endoscopies with biopsies every 6 months for the first 2 years.
-After 2 years, the patient can be extended to one upper endoscopy with gastric mapping biopsies every 12 to 18 months.
+In patients with early-stage low-grade gastric MALT lymphomas (modified Lugano stages I-IIE), an EGD should be performed 3 to 6 months after H pylori eradication.
+During this endoscopy, gastric mapping should be performed with a histological evaluation of each specimen using the Sydney protocol.
+Complete remission or histological response is determined if there is a total resolution of diffuse lymphoid infiltrates and lymphoepithelial lesions in biopsy specimens on 2 consecutive endoscopies.
+Notably, evidence of histological remission may take 1 to 14 months post–H pylori eradication to become apparent.[31][32]
+If an experienced pathologist determines complete remission, complete histological response, or probable minimal residual disease, the patient should undergo EGD with biopsies every 6 months for the first 2 years.
+After 2 years, the exam frequency can be extended to EGD with gastric mapping biopsies every 12 to 18 months.

-If a patient has evidence of partial response or responding residual disease of low-grade gastric MALT lymphoma after H. pylori eradication therapy, the patient should have an upper endoscopy with gastric mapping biopsies every 3 to 6 months with an expected observation approach.
-If a patient has no change in low-grade gastric MALT lymphoma after H. pylori eradication therapy, they can be given the option to perform upper endoscopies every 3-6 months with gastric mapping biopsies with the intent of expected observation, or they can choose to be treated with localized radiation or chemotherapy and/or rituximab.
+Patients with H pylori–negative gastric MALT lymphoma who have limited-stage (I-II1) disease should be managed with involved-site radiation therapy (or ISRT) or single-agent rituximab in patients with contraindications to radiotherapy.[33]
+When patients show evidence of incomplete eradication or residual disease of low-grade gastric MALT lymphoma after H pylori treatment, they should undergo an EGD with gastric mapping biopsies every 3 to 6 months, following an expectant observation approach.
+If patients show no change in low-grade gastric MALT lymphoma after H pylori eradication therapy, they can opt for EGDs every 3 to 6 months with gastric mapping biopsies for expectant observation, or they can choose treatment with localized radiation or chemotherapy, with or without rituximab.

-Surgery should be reserved for acute bleeding patients not amenable to endoscopic therapy, perforation, or obstruction.
-Practitioners should inform patients that radiation remission rates are higher than chemotherapy and/or immunotherapy in gastric MALT lymphoma, with some studies reporting >95% complete histologic remission rates.
+Surgery should be reserved for patients with acute bleeding not amenable to endoscopic therapy, perforation, or obstruction.
+Clinicians should inform patients that remission rates with radiation are higher than with chemotherapy or immunotherapy in gastric MALT lymphoma, with some studies reporting more than 95% complete histologic remission rates.
 Immunotherapy with rituximab increases the risk of hepatitis B reactivation and should be discussed with patients before choosing treatment options.
-Screening for HIV, hepatitis B, and hepatitis C should be completed before starting rituximab.[1][12][6][13][5][14][15]
+Screening for HIV and hepatitis B and C should be completed before starting rituximab.[2][7][23][35][36][37]

 Differential Diagnosis